Lenawee County Education Foundation

 The Lenawee County Education Foundation is about more than simply raising money.
 It is about changing the future for Lenawee students and families.
 Through the generous contributions of the Lenawee community and those from outside of the community who support our efforts, we are able to improve life for Lenawee students.

 The LCEF is a recognized 501(c)3 organization and as a result, donations made to the LCEF are eligible for tax benefits.
-Donors should consult their personal financial advisor to determine how to best maximize the benefits of supporting the LCEF.
+Donors should consult their personal financial adviser to determine how to best maximize the benefits of supporting the LCEF.

 2018 Board of Trustees